Page last updated: 29/04/22

 Dated 1934, this report by Col. Kenneth Brown is believed to have been written following his visit to Lyveden in 1932.
 At that time, some evidence of the parterre was still visible on the ground.

-This drawing defines the Tresham ‘Poole’ as being 18 feet long.
-It shows the layout of the primary garden features at Lyveden, and dimensional information of the relationship between these features in terms of the Tresham ‘Poole’.
+Investigations of historic documents by Clare Bense (Lyveden volunteer) show that Sir Thomas used a unit of length measurement that he called a ‘POOLE’, which he defined as being 18′ long.
+A drawing produced by HTLA also uses this definition and shows the layout of the primary garden features at Lyveden, and their dimensional relationships in terms of the Tresham ‘Poole’.
 Throughout this report, feet (ft) and Tresham ‘Pooles’ are used for the unit of length.

 E. RAF Aerial image dated 1947.